The Americans with Disabilities Act (ADA)

-provides Wheelchair Ramp Specifications, Requirements and access guidelines that most business are required to meet.
+provides Wheelchair Ramp Specifications, Requirements and ADA guidelines that most business are required to meet.
 Most residential applications do not need to meet ADA guidelines, requirements and specifications, but they are a good reference point for recommended ramp lengths.
-Contact your local building inspector for additional information.
+Contact your local building inspector for additional information on ADA ramp requirements.

 - ADA Requires a Maximum of 30 feet in a single run of wheelchair ramp prior to a rest or turn platform.